robotraconteur/robotraconteur/docs/python/source/tutorial/RobotRaconteurPython.rst

 Robot Raconteur frequently uses function references (called function handles or function pointers) to implement callbacks for events and other situations where the library needs to notify the software.
-In Python, this is accomplished using function references (also called function objecs depending on the author).
+In Python, this is accomplished using function references (also called function objects depending on the author).
 Consider a simple module “MyModule" shown in the following example:

 ::